Our goal in admissions is to work closely with you to ensure your application process is personal, simple and successful.

 - GMAT (or GRE) results (School Code 4832)

-- TOEFL (international students only; School Code 4832)
+- Alternatives to TOEFL (international students only; School Code 4832) accepted

-Special note: The GMAT requirement will be waived if an applicant has passed CFA Level 1, Level 2 or Level 3 exam, or is a CFA Charterholder.
+Special note: The GMAT requirement will be waived if an applicant has a degree in Finance, Accounting or STEM-degree with a 3.3 GPA or higher, CFA Level 1, Level 2 or Level 3 exam, or is a CFA Charterholder.

-In addition to completing this online application, you are required to send Official Transcripts from all institutions directly to the Finance Department at:
+In addition to completing this online application, upon admittance, you are required to send Official Transcripts from all institutions.

 Master's in Finance Program